Marking a new direction for LEPs

 “Making sure our stakeholders and audiences know about the hard work that’s going on in their communities and what LEPs can do for their local businesses will be part of our new drive and I look forward to working with all 38 LEP Chairs and Chief Execs to ensure we nail that message home.”

-The appointments confirmed today also; strengthen LEPs with a view to self-regulation as they comply with all of the LEP review recommendations; forge a single national LEP voice on behalf of the network; represent LEPs in Whitehall and to external national audiences; and to develop an overarching strategy and policy for the network.
+These latest appointments also strengthen LEPs with a view to self-regulation as they comply with all of the LEP review recommendations; forge a single national LEP voice on behalf of the network; represent LEPs in Whitehall and to external national audiences; and to develop a refreshed strategy and policy for the network.